 Questions Answers How do I enable Direct Port Access with a Dominion SX unit running SX3.1+ firmware?
-Enabling Direct Port Access (DPA) from the CLI in Dominion SX3.1.
-This capability was not supported in earlier releases.
+Enabling Direct Port Access (DPA) from the CLI in Dominion SX.
 Attached is a sample run for DPA configuration from CLI.
 The following are main steps: 1.
 Configure DPA mode from Configuration->Services.
 2. Configure which port need DPA and type of DPA (Telnet-TCP, SSH-TCP, IP ADDR) from Configuration->ports 3.
-Reboot SX Reapply Configuration-Services settings, for SSH, Telnet to take effect of DPA settings.
+Reboot SX 4.
+Reapply Configuration-Services settings, for SSH, Telnet to take effect of DPA settings.
 5. Reboot SX DPA should be functional on 2 nd reboot What settings will be lost when restoring a unit to factory default?
 All user-entered settings: usernames, passwords, all networking parameters - including IP address, security profiles, firewall rules, all services, TCP port numbers for services, idle logout timer, strong password rules.
 Why does the Device disconnect indication not work with all my devices and servers?
 Device disconnect indication requires both hardware (RS232) control signal support, and the right serial cabling to work.
 If either of these is missing, device disconnect indication cannot correctly track the loss of connection to a serial device.
 Most, but not all, servers and devices support these control signals.
 Why does my device show "Down" in the port access menu on the GUI and the CLI, but I can still log into it?
 If a device is configured for device disconnect indication, but the device cannot support the control signal or (RS232) serial cabling is not correctly made, the device will indicate "Down" on the Port access screen (GUI) and on the CLI, but it can may still be accessible when connected.
 Disable the device disconnect indication option to show default indication that the device is "Up".
 How many lines can I cut and paste with the Dominion SX?
 With SX release 3.0, this user-configurable and can be set up to copy-paste an industry-leading 9999 lines.
 Where can I get a copy of the MIB for Dominion SX?
-Go to "http://www.raritan.com/downloads/SX-MIB.txt" to get the SNMP MIB for Dominion SX - supported in Dominion SX version 2.2 and higher.
-(MIB last updated on 12/2/04) I just upgraded my Dominion SX firmware.
-Why doesn't the console window pop up after logging in through the web interface and clicking on a port?
-The Dominion SX firmware upgrade is comprised of 2 components, the server portion (MpAdmin) and console portion (Raritan Console).
-Check if the Raritan Console portion of the upgrade was completed.
-Apply the Raritan Console upgrade to resolve this issue.
+The SX MIB is available from the SX User Interface on the GUI SNMP configuration page.
+Also from the Firmware, Software and Product Documentation page for the SX: www.raritan.com/support/dominion-sx With Dominion SX release 3.0 or higher, do I still need to type dominion before I get the username and password prompt using SSH/Telnet?
+No. Beginning with release 3.0, enter the username in the "Login as:" or Username prompt.